 In summary, the tyres are the only part of the racing car that touches the road.
 All the forces resolve through the tyres and their condition completely defines your grip levels.

-This means that no matter how good your engine, your aerodynamics or your racing driver, if you have not got the tyres working then you’ll be loosing time.
+This means that no matter how good your engine, your aerodynamics or your racing driver if you have not got the tyres working then you’ll be losing time.

 3 Things You Can Learn From Tyre Temps